 What are Products and Services?

-A product is a tangible item that is put on the market for acquisition, attention, or consumption while a service is an intangible item, which arises from the output of one or more individuals.
-Although it seems like the main distinction between the two concepts is founded on their tangibility, it is not always the case.
-In most cases, services are intangible, but products are not always tangible.
+A product is a tangible item that is put on the market for acquisition, attention, or consumption, while a service is an intangible item, which arises from the output of one or more individuals.
+Although it seems like the main distinction between the two concepts is founded on their tangibility, that is not always the case.
+In most cases services are intangible, but products are not always tangible.

 One thing to keep in mind is that products and services are closely aligned.
 In fact, a majority of products carry with them an element of service.
-For example, when a consumer buys a car, the product comes with a ton of other service responsibilities such as tune-up and maintenance.
+For example, when a consumer buys a car, the product comes with a lot of other service responsibilities, such as tune-up and maintenance.

 Nonetheless, there is a clear difference between the two concepts, and it’s imperative for one to understand their working definitions.

 Assessing the quality of a tangible product is very easy.
 Since most products are countable, touchable, and visible, a consumer can assess its durability by examining it.
 A good case in point is when an individual is buying a home.
 The buyer will check every nook and cranny of the house, including the attic, basement, foundation, each individual room, and more.